dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/introduction.rst

 from the companion disc, or isn't up to date enough.

 OpenCSW fills this gap by providing binary packages and the corresponding build recipes.
-Installing our packages is easy: you can install a package with all dependencies with a single command.
+Installing our packages is easy: you can install a package together with all dependencies with a single command.

 If you want to build your own packages, build recipes for our package are available in the `source code repository`_.